 Created a poster to advertise an upcoming screening of the Reckoning and Q&A regarding the film.
 Combined both Humber branding standards and the aesthetic of the original poster.

 An exercise in expressing a chosen word through only typography.
-The challenge was to use only one font and a limeted colour pallette of black, white and shades of grey.
+The challenge was to use only one font and a limited colour pallet of black, white and shades of grey.

 IKEA App Icon Designs

 These icons were designed to be used in a future IKEA mobile app.
-To keep the colour scheme clean and recognizable, white and grey were added to IKEA's iconic blue and yellow.
+To keep the colour scheme clean, white and grey were added to IKEA's iconic blue and yellow.
 These icons needed to be simple and recognizable to make the user experience quick and straightforward.